Equity, Diversity & Inclusion

 • educating and informing our organisation so that unconscious bias and racism in any form are eradicated;

-• working with our industry to seek out ways to fully access and broaden the pool of talent across all roles;
+• working with industry and education partners to access and broaden the skills stream into all roles

 • listening to our artists, our workforce and our audience to hear ways in which we might improve our approach to equity, diversity and inclusion going forward; and